Types of Dental Filling

 Disadvantages:

-• It is weaker in comparison to composite filling but almost costs the same.
+• It is weaker in comparison to composite filling but costs almost the same.

 • Less durable; prone to breakage and fracture.

-Ceramic Fillings
+4. Ceramic Fillings

 It is made of porcelain material.
 The ceramic filling is mainly preferred among different fillings for teeth because it is durable and tooth-colored.